udellc/Vibrosonics/docs/README.md

 `PhaseCancellation` module in AudioPrism will be a good starting point to begin isolating elements of audio based on their position in the stereo mix.
-It is helpful to develop the Pysonics visualizer program alongside with this project to be able to continue using it when developing analsis algorithms.
+It is helpful to develop the Pysonics visualizer program alongside with this project to be able to continue using it when developing analysis algorithms.
 Hands-on experimentation is necessary to come up with new techniques and validate your ideas!